wmanningcat/Specimens-Studios/README.md

   <section>
     <h2>About Me</h2>
-    <p>I'm Julia, a researcher the American Museam of Natural History's ichthyology department.
+    <p>I'm Julia, a researcher at the American Museum of Natural History's ichthyology department.
 I specialize in fish in the Cuvette Centrale of the Congo River, but all freshwater aquafauna excites me!
 I am an ichthyology enthusiast and image editor with years of experience working on fish specimen photography.
-So much of my time as a researcher has been taken up by edtiting hundreds of specimen images, so you can hand off this work to me for a reasonable cost to save time (and your sanity) My passion lies in helping scientists present their work clearly and beautifully.
+So much of my time as a researcher has been taken up by editing hundreds of specimen images, so you can hand off this work to me for a reasonable cost to save time (and your sanity).
+My passion lies in helping scientists present their work clearly and beautifully.
 From background removal to full plate assembly, I bring both scientific accuracy and visual clarity to every edit I do.</p>
   </section>

   <section>